aNebula/flex_go/README.md

 ### Prerequisits
 golang version 1.16.4
 a config.toml file is required in the project root, specifying relative `Filename` and `ApplicationId` for the application to filter for.
+The data directory contains sample data to test with.
+The git repository also has GitHub Actions setup to build and test the code when a PR is opened.

 # Build
 ```